originoidco/presence/README.md

 cargo run
 ```

-> [!NOTE]
-> Presence is only available for users who share a guild with the bot and have Spotify connected and visible in Discord.
-> WebSocket clients receive the latest snapshot on connect (if cached), then real-time updates.

 ## Why this approach?

 This is heavily inspired by Lanyard.
 This avoids dealing with Spotify in general while still providing real-time listening data, within Discord’s limitations.